User Defined Depreciation

 The method type used to calculate the depreciation on a fixed asset.

-Purchase Convention -Days Anything entered as a fixed asset on or before the purchase convention day is depreciated by the factor for the month entered.
-Anything purchased or put into fixed assets after the convention day will be depreciated at the factor of the following month (e.g. not depreciated in the month added).
+Purchase Convention - Days Anything entered as a fixed asset on or before the purchase convention day is depreciated by the factor for the month entered.
+Anything purchased or put into fixed assets after the convention day is depreciated at the factor of the following month (e.g. not depreciated in the month added).

-Disposal Convention - Days Anything sold before the disposal convention day will not be depreciated in that month.
-Anything sold on or after the disposal convention day will be depreciated in the month of disposal and at the regular monthly rate multiplied by the factor on the line below the disposal day.
+Disposal Convention - Days Anything sold before the disposal convention day is not depreciated in that month.
+Anything sold on or after the disposal convention day is depreciated in the month of disposal and at the regular monthly rate multiplied by the factor on the line below the disposal day.

 Disposal Convention - Factor The factor used for the current month if the asset is sold prior to the days specified in the Purchase Convention - Days and the Disposal Convention - Days fields.

-The following is a description of the fields that appear in the Factor for Purchase Fiscal Month table:
+The fields in the Factor for Purchase Fiscal Month table are:

 Field Description